OpenNebula/docs/source/advanced_components/ha/ftguide.rst

 Virtual Machines High Availability
 ===================================

-This guide's objective is to provide information in order to prepare for failures in the virtual machines or physical nodes, and recover from them.
+This section's objective is to provide information in order to prepare for failures in the Virtual Machines or Hosts, and recover from them.
 These failures are categorized depending on whether they come from the physical infrastructure (Host failures) or from the virtualized infrastructure (VM crashes).
 In both scenarios, OpenNebula provides a cost-effective failover solution to minimize downtime from server and OS failures.

-If you are interested in setting up a high available cluster for OpenNebula, check the :ref:`High OpenNebula Availability Guide <oneha>`.

 Host Failures
 =============